Looking for a local, pick-your-own farm in Northern Rhode Island? Scroll down this page and you will see the U-Pick farms in Northern Rhode Island,

 it wasn't for the kids getting into the picking, I'd have gotten a refund

 and gone somewhere else.
 Pippin Orchards is playing too many games.
-We'll be
+We will be

 going to another orchard in future years for sure."